hbaradius/corl2023-rebuttal/README.md

 **C3:** ***For the loss $L_S$, is such a loss possible?
 For example, in the multimodal manipulation task when $y^4$ is the force/torque sensor reading.
 Does the observation necessarily contain sufficient information to derive ground-truth state?***

-**A3:** The latent representation for $y^4$ is learned via end-to-end training, since $y^4$ does not include the joint state of the robot and the object, we therefore didn't place condition on its latent representation.
+**A3:** The latent representation for $y^4$ is learned via end-to-end training, since $y^4$ does not include the joint state of the robot and the object, we therefore did not place a condition on its latent representation.

 **C4:** ***In the attention gain module, a matrix $\tilde{M}$ is introduced to retain only the diagonal elements of the attention map in support of the argument that "within each latent vector, every index is probabilistically independent, and index i of a latent state should only consider index i of each latent observation".
 Is there any evidence or prior works to support this claim?***